muratilhan/muratilhan/README.md

 ## Hi there, I'm Murat.
 <hr>

-### I study Computer Engineering at Uludağ University.Meanwhile i do some projects to get better developer.I upload my projects to this platform, if u are interested with them u can check my repostory..
+### I study Computer Engineering at Uludağ University.Meanwhile i do some projects to get better developer.I upload my projects to this platform, if u are interested in them u can check my repostory..
 <hr>

 ## Languages & Tools: